golang/dep/CONTRIBUTING.md

 :+1::tada: First, we're thrilled you're thinking about contributing! :tada::+1:

-As a library trying to cover all the bases in the Go package management space, it's crucial that we incorporate a broad range of experiences and use cases.
+As a library trying to cover all the bases in Go package management, it's crucial that we incorporate a broad range of experiences and use cases.
 There is a strong, motivating design behind `gps`, but we are always open to discussion on ways we can improve the library, particularly if it allows `gps` to cover more of the Go package management possibility space.

 `gps` has no CLA, but we do have a [Code of Conduct](https://github.com/sdboyer/gps/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.